AnshulAlgoS/campushustleOG/README.md

 ## 📜 License

-This project is licensed under the *MIT License*.
-See the [LICENSE](./LICENSE) file for more details.
+This project is licensed under the [MIT License](./LICENSE) © 2025 Anshul Saxena.

 > Campus Hustle – Because your skills deserve a stage.